giuliosmall/milano_atm_pulse/README.md

 Below is a brief overview of the API functions and its API endpoints:

 - `/api/service` - Performs a health check of the API.
-- `/api/status` - Retrieves the current status of the M lines.
+- `/api/status` - Retrieves the current status of the underground lines.
 - `/api/traffic` - Provides planned traffic updates.
 - `/api/news` - Fetches the latest news from the ATM newsroom.